gps/mbus/README.markdown

 ## MBus Android

-mbus is an Android client for the University of Michigan's Magic Bus system: http://mbus.pts.umich.edu/ It's written in Java, for Android SDK 1.5 or greater.
+mbus is an Android client for the [University of Michigan's Magic Bus](http://mbus.pts.umich.edu/) system.
+It's written in Java, for Android SDK 1.5 or greater.

 ###Goals
 - View Magic Bus data quickly.